Course Proposition and Executive Summary

 iv) Singapore Polytechnic will then register and enrol upon payment of the fees.

-v) User ID and Password will be issued in 5 working days.
 For clarification, please email us at [email protected]

 Course fees can be paid by the following payment modes: a) For E-payment using Visa/Master cards, please click on the ‘Make e-Payment’ button on the acknowledgement page to proceed.

 b) For NETS payment, you can pay at: